 Adjust your irrigation system as the seasons and weather change.
 Or better yet, install a shut-off device that automatically detects rain or moisture.
 These devices are inexpensive and enable you to take advantage of the water without having paying for it.

 Plant local, drought-resistant plants and shrubs that can sustain heat and require less watering.
+For additional resources about NC native plant and where to buy them, click here.

 Department phone: 704-296-4210